 - Dwell Time, Bounce Rate, and Time On Page – The Differences

 - Final Thoughts

 - Related Reads

 Dwell time is the amount of time a person spends on your website.
 It is calculated from when they leave a search engine, go to your webpage, be there for some time and then go back to the search engine.

 During their stay on your website, the user analyzes your content to find the answer to their queries.
 They stay and navigate your web pages if they get their answer.
-Otherwise, they leave your site and return to the SERP page to seek answers from other websites.
+Otherwise, they leave without any site interaction and return to the SERP page to seek answers from other websites.

 What Are SEO Metrics?

 When you implement SEO tactics, tracking and measuring that performance is easy.
-SEO metrics you can track are page ranking, traffic, engagement, leads, bounce rate, and dwell time.
+SEO metrics you can track are page ranking, traffic, engagement rate, leads, bounce rate, and dwell time.
 These metrics give you an insight into how the SEO strategies you have applied to your website perform.

 Why Should You Measure SEO Metrics?